tlberglund/rotpm/README.md

 * Have Ruby installed (tested with 2.0.x).
 * Run `script/bootstrap` to install the [asciidoctor](https://github.com/asciidoctor/asciidoctor) gem.
 * Run `script/render` to convert the `screenplay/rotpm.asciidoc` into HTML.
 This will create a file called `screenplay/rotpm.html`.
+The generated file will be ignored by Git, and shouldn't be committed to the repo.
-* Open `screenplay/rotpm.html` in a browser to read.
+* Open `screenplay/rotpm.html` in a browser.
 Printing to a PDF creates a screenplay document fairly close to the standard form used by filmmakers.
+* Collaborate on the Asciidoc screenplay source as you would any text file.